Risshhiii18/FancodeBookStore/DOCUMENT.md

 	  }
 	}

-5) Passoing the cart id and item id we can remove the item from the cart mutation {
+5) Passing the cart id and item id we can remove the item from the cart mutation {
 	  removeItemFromCart(
 	    input: {